 Day 3: Auckland - Coromandel Peninsula (Water gardens, White Sand beaches) driving distance 3h

-Day 5: Rotorua - Napier/Hawkes Bay (Huka Falls, art deco city and winery tour) driving distance 3h
+Day 5: Rotorua - Napier/Hawkes Bay (Huka Falls, art deco city and area/winery tour) driving distance 3h

 We continue through the Waikato region, one of New Zealand's greenest places, and richest agricultural regions.
 You will pass land with lush grass for raising cattle, thoroughbred horses and vast stands of exotic timber.
 Today we stay at Lake Taupo, the largest Lake in this country on the way we stop at the Huka Falls - these spectacular falls roar through a 15-m wide chasm before plunging a further 11-m.
 Continue on along the coastal East Cape to the twin-city of Napier.
 Napier today is known for the inner city’s Art Deco Architecture, which was created after a devastating earthquake in 1931.
 Napier has 140 original Art Deco buildings and the care and protection of these buildings is managed by the Art Deco Trust.
 You will find many examples on Emerson, Tennyson and Hastings streets in Napier, including the Daily Telegraph building and Municipal Theatre.
 One of New Zealand’s most photographed buildings, the Louis Hay-designed National Tobacco Company offices, is in Bridge Street, Ahuriri.
 Enjoy a relaxing afternoon exploring a region that hosts some of the finest wine growing areas in the world.
 Hawke’s Bay has been making wine for over 100 years, making it New Zealand’s oldest wine region.
 Over 80 per cent of the country’s plantings of Merlot, Cabernet Sauvignon and Syrah grapes are grown here, earning the region an established reputation for producing high quality red wines.
 No doubt you will be tempted to sample just some of the world-renowned New Zealand wine brands exported from the Hawkes Bay each year.
 Highly recommended: (Optional) 4WD Safari to Gannet Colonies.
 Cape Kidnappers, a half hour drive from the cities of Hastings and Napier, is a craggy peninsula named to commemorate an incident during Captain Cook’s 1769 voyage.
 Maori traders seized Cook’s Tahitian cabin boy who they thought was being held against his will.
 When Cook’s men fired on the Maori canoe, the cabin boy escaped and returned to the ship.
 Visitors can get within a few feet of the world’s largest, most accessible mainland gannet colony which is at the top of the Cape’s sheer and barren cliffs.
 Accommodation: Hawkes Bay

-Day 6: Hawkes Bay - Wellington (Capital, Te Papa museum) driving distance 4h
+Day 6: Hawkes Bay - Waiarapa - Wellington (Capital city, Te Papa museum) driving distance 4h

 Departing Hawkes Bay, your tour takes you through the Norwegian and Danish settlements of Norsewood and Dannevirke into the rural regions of the Manawatu.
 Drive to Martinborough and the winery region of Wairarapa.
 Wairarapa is a region of big skies, wide valleys and small towns, full of character.
 Home of Peter Jackson(Lord of the Rings) and also making headlines in the moment as James Cameron (Titanic and Avatar) is making his new home there.
 Visit Greytown, a Victorian country village with metropolitan panache plus great food and coffee, before encroaching on New Zealand’s capital city, Wellington.
 New Zealand’s capital city is nestled between rolling hills and a stunning harbour, and has a vibrant and compact downtown area that's best explored on foot.
 Get your city bearings and some of Wellington’s best views at the Mount Victoria Lookout.
 The city is home to Te Papa, the national museum, which tells the story of New Zealand’s history through bold and interactive exhibits.
 Visit the dynamic and interactive National Museum of NZ - Te Papa on the waterfront.
 In Wellington you’ll discover an amazing range of cafes, art galleries, theatres, attractions and a humming night.
 From your stay ride the historic Wellington Cable Car to the Botanic Garden.
 Or head to Cuba Street for a slice of Bohemia, boutique shopping and some of the best coffee in town.
 Your B&B is located in the heart of the City, and this evening you can walk to some of the best restaurants in Wellington.
 Accommodation: Wellington City